 As you prepare to defend your thesis, in the Final Oral Examination, you will want to become familiar with the Master's Final Oral Examinations Procedures.

 Students are required to present the results of their thesis at a student seminar prior to the Final Oral Examination.

 The minimum period of residence is one academic year of full-time registration at the University of Alberta.

 Length of Program

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; a minimum of two years is normally required.
+The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
 The maximum time permitted or completion of the program is four years (full or part time) from the date of first registration.